Leri-Weill Dyschondrosteosis

 La Paz, MD, ES

-Sara Sanz-Benito practices in La Paz, Spain.
-Sanz-Benito and is rated as an Elite expert by MediFind in the treatment of Leri-Weill Dyschondrosteosis.
-Her top areas of expertise are Leri-Weill Dyschondrosteosis, Langer Mesomelic Dysplasia, Chondrodystrophy, and X-Linked Spondyloepiphyseal Dysplasia Tarda.
+Sara Sanz-Benito practices practicing medicine in La Paz, Spain.
+Ms. Sanz-Benito is rated as an Elite expert by MediFind in the treatment of Leri-Weill Dyschondrosteosis.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Leri-Weill Dyschondrosteosis, Langer Mesomelic Dysplasia, Schwartz-Jampel Syndrome, and X-Linked Spondyloepiphyseal Dysplasia Tarda.

 Learn about our expert tiers